UnicornsOfDeath/QuestTown/doc/bigtowns.md

 - arena (adventurers can fight each other and/or monsters, spectators bet and the town collects commission)
 - barracks (super school and tavern)
+- cemetary (school for priests, tavern for necromancers)
+  - mortuary (advanced cemetary)
 - delivery (various transit services; TODO: mechanics)
   - newspapers (delivers notices; TODO: mechanics)
 - den (normal building that was taken over by an evil entity, must be restored by questing adventurers)